New York Pass and tourist cards: complete guide 2026

 This is an average; the most expensive ones are around $60-$70, and the least expensive experiences around $20-$25.

-Let's take as an example an average stay of 6 days, in which we will use the 6-day New York Pass.
+Let’s take an average 6-day stay as an example, during which we’ll use the 6-day New York Pass.

-With a packed but still leisurely itinerary, let's assume we enter 3 attractions per day, so 18 total attractions: without a pass I would spend on average $40*18 =$720.
+With a packed but still relaxed itinerary, let’s assume we visit 3 attractions per day, for a total of 18 attractions: without the pass, I’d spend an average of $40 × 18 = $720.

 The savings increase further if we choose the 7- or 10-day versions, and also in all cases where good planning, leads you to see more than 3 attractions per day (a very feasible case).